May 16th – 17th 2026

 -

-Evening entertainment in the host community
+Evening entertainment in Downtown Chillicothe

 The following items and services are not included with your TOSRV registration fee: